scriptnull/vishnubharathi.codes/source/_posts/tikv-rb.md

 Lets see if someone responds!

 Got back a response saying that I am on the right track.
 So will continue to get the code generation from proto files working and reverse engineering the implementation of other clients.

+~ ~ ~

+I tried again and again to get the proto files to generate code, but struck with some weird C++ header file errors.
+Also there is not enough documentation on building clients overall.
+With all these obscurity, I am pausing this project to focus on something more productive.